IRS Form 8898 Instructions

 Line 19

-Check the appropriate box to indicate whether you conducted business outside your tax home during the year.
+Check the appropriate box to indicate whether you conducted business activities outside your tax home during the year.
 If so, enter the location.

 Line 20: Driver’s license